arnoluo/conveyor/README.md

     Route::group(['prefix' => '/sub2'], function() {

         Route::get('/', function() {
-            echo 'I can receive uri like /user/sub2/';
+            return 'I can receive uri like /user/sub2/';
         });

         Route::get('/a(:all)', function() {
-            echo 'I can receive all request uri start with /user/sub2/a';
+            return 'I can receive all request uri start with /user/sub2/a';
         });
     });